 KeithHeeres.com is my personal blog and website where I talk about what I used to do for a living, how and why I do it, and any other things I care about.

 How I make my living is by servicing and supporting customers that need help finding the right Off-The-Road (OTR) wheels, rims, tires and related services and products.

-The types of customers I deal with routinely are Original Equipment Manufacturers (OEM’s), commercial tire dealers, equipment dealers, equipment owners, construction companies, paving companies, rental services, parts suppliers, and the government and defense contractors to find oe wheels.
+The types of customers I dealt with routinely were Original Equipment Manufacturers (OEM’s), commercial tire dealers, equipment dealers, equipment owners, construction companies, paving companies, rental services, parts suppliers, and the government and defense contractors to find OE wheels.

 So why me?